ocaml/dune/doc/concepts.rst

 Installation is the process of copying freshly built libraries, binaries, and other files from the build directory to the system.
-Dune offers two ways of doing this: via Opam or directly via the ``install`` command.
-In particular, the installation model implemented by Dune was copied from Opam.
+Dune offers two ways of doing this: via opam or directly via the ``install`` command.
+In particular, the installation model implemented by Dune was copied from opam.
 Opam is the standard OCaml package manager.

 In both cases, Dune only know how to install whole packages.
 A package being a collection of executables, libraries, and other files.